aiyeola/wcffutmx/README.md

 ## Caution

-This project is a progressive application of the knowledge gotten over time.
+This project is a progressive application of the research and knowledge gotten over time.
 As I learn, I add. :smile:

 ## Quick Start